 Eight grand.
-May not sound like the end of the world to some people, but for a bartender, renting-to-own a house after being all picket fence delusional enough to finance $3,000 rock?
+May not the end of the world to some people, but for a bartender, renting-to-own a house after being picket-fence delusional enough to finance $3,000 rock?
 Well, back to that country song.

-But now it was Dad and I, and that comfortable hum in the silence between us.
+But now it was Dad and me, and that comfortable hum in the silence between us.

-We hadn’t spoken this much since I’d left Winkfish County twenty years ago, and even growing up we were never really close.
-I’d never seen Dad on the phone more than twenty seconds in my whole life.
+We hadn’t spoken this much since I’d left Winkfish County twenty years ago, and even growing up we were never all that close.
+I’m not sure my dad had been on the phone more than twenty seconds his whole life.
 Now here were, closing in on an hour, not that we were chatty, just, connected.
 And there was some strange comfort knowing that whatever I was going through he’d already been through.
 Tenfold.

 After Mom’s funeral my father spent three days under the Magnolia tree on the far end of the property.
 A bottle in his lap.
 When I’d found him I seriously thought he was dead.
-I shook him, screaming to a sob until Dad rolled over and slobbered.
-I set him in the back of his own pickup truck, drove to the house and got him in bed.
+I shook him, screaming to a sob until he rolled over and slobbered.
+Then I laid him down in the back of his own pickup truck, drove to the house and chucked him in bed.

 After that Aunt June came and stayed with him for a while because I had to get back to work.
 Now I was the one looking for a tree.

 Could have been cute, huh?
-The two bartenders falling in love on the wrong side of the bar.
-Maybe that’s part of my problem, I get an idea in my head and I’ll be damned if people or circumstance is going to change it.
+The two bartenders at Bentleys fell in love on the wrong side of the bar.
+Maybe that’s my problem, I get an idea in my head and I’ll be damned if people or circumstance is going to change it.

 I made mistakes.
-I was goofy with innocence.
-So I financed the house.
+I was goofy with innocence, rushing to finance the house.
 The ring.
 I proposed.
 She said yes.
 The guys at Bentley’s threw us a party.
 We all got drunk in lavish, bartender fashion.
 People thought it was sweet.
 I thought it was real.

-Approximately one month after she’d said yes to the ring we came home from our shift, to our quaint little two-bedroom only minutes away from Bentley’s—where we worked.
-She told me she was having second thoughts.
+Approximately one month after she’d said yes to the ring we came home after a shift together, entered our quaint little two-bedroom house only minutes away from Bentley’s.
+She did a lot of looking down, looking away as she told me she was having second thoughts.
 About a wedding.
 About marriage.
 About us.
 She was too young to be tied down.
 She loved me.
 Oh she loved me and she loved the house.
-Her shiny eyes fell to the ring.
-She loved the ring so much that she kept it.
+Her shiny eyes fixed on the ring.
+She loved that ring so much she kept it.

 That was four days ago.
 Only four days ago I was walking around these floors in an alternate world.
-I was a different person.
-I didn’t feel like a failure.
-Four days ago I was twenty-eight and ready to seal the deal.
+I was a completely different person.
+I wasn’t a failure.
+Nope, four days ago I was twenty-five and ready to seal the deal.
 I was ready for a gift registry.
 I thought we’d do that awful joint Facebook thing.
 We’d get pictures done.
 We’d finish each other’s sentences.

-Three nights ago I showed up for work around ten.
-My plan had been not to tell anyone the news.
-Maybe Tab would change her mind.
-She hadn’t, but Roger, our dipshit boss had changed the schedule.
+Three nights ago, I showed up for my shift around ten.
+The plan had been not to tell anyone the news.
+I was hoping Tab would change her mind, but she hadn’t, and Roger, our dipshit boss had changed the schedule.
 He sat me down.
 Bought me a drink.
 This arrangement wasn’t going to work out.
 There was an argument.
 There were bouncers.
-There was me getting kicked me out.
+There was me being aggressively escorted out.

-Two nights ago I got home around three in the morning and found the place cleaned out.
-The sofa was gone.
-The bed.
-The antique chest of drawers we’d bought in Farmville.
-The mirror off the wall.
+Two nights ago I came home around three in the morning and found the place cleaned out.
+The sofa was gone, the bed too, along with the antique chest of drawers we’d bought in Farmville.
 The rugs.
+She even picked the mirror off the wall.
 Wrigley skulked over and licked up my tears.
 She’d left me the dog.

 Yesterday I went to work, again.
 Roger stopped me at the door.
 Tabitha watched from the bar, bleary eyed and distraught.
-I said some things that looking back, I probably shouldn’t have said.
+I said some things, which, looking back, I probably shouldn’t have said.
 I did some things I regret.
 I found out that Press, the bouncer, is short for Bench Press.
 He played semi pro football.
 Press is a strong guy.